sushihangover/sushihangover.github.io/source/_posts/2015-11-01-playscript-cmonodevelop-language-addin-part-1.markdown

 - monodevelop
 - Xamarin
 - Xamarin Studio
+- addin
 ---
 {% img left http://sushihangover.github.io/images/PlayscriptLogo_small.png %}

 ##Goal:

-In this first part we are going to create an Addin that does the most basic language syntax highlighing using a SyntaxMode xml file.
+In this first part we are going to create an [Addin](https://github.com/PlayScriptRedux/PlayScript.Addin) that does the most basic language syntax highlighing using a SyntaxMode xml file.

 ##Prerequisites